Josh Tonsfeldt

 Josh Tonsfeldt (born 1979) is an American artist and educator.
-His work is situated between photography, sculpture, and video.
-His work explores the way images relate to the body, the camera, and the spaces in which they are displayed.
-He lives and works in New York.

 Early life and education

 Tonsfeldt was born in 1979 in Independence, Missouri, and was raised in Kansas City.
 He graduated from SUNY Purchase College in 2004 with a BA in New Media.
 He received an MFA from Columbia University in 2007.

 Work

 Tonsfeldt works across a variety of media–including moving image, photography, sculpture and drawing–with an approach that is site-responsive and open-ended.
 He combines found elements with materials from his personal archives and life to imbue a frame onto otherwise common or untraceable images.
-His work approaches the apparatuses that produce images as a prosthesis, a way of extending or reconfiguring the senses.
 In an untitled work from 2015 shown at Bright Golden Haze, a group exhibition at Oklahoma Contemporary, Tonsfeldt combines sculpture and video in a dissected LCD television that exposes its internal wiring and LED lights.
 On the work, critic Thomas Duncan wrote of Tonsfeldt’s work, “the viewer's attention is thrust from the video to the very mechanisms that enable its legibility, to the familiarity of the objects and back again … the effect, almost respiratory, is utterly hypnotic.”

 Josh Tonsfeldt’s work has been reviewed in Flash Art and Artforum.